Mchapuis/Commuticate/README.md

-# Commuticate
+# COMUTICATE
-Yhack 2016 - web application using ArcGis api to locate job postings from indeed
+Yhack 2016 - web service using ArcGis API to locate job postings from Indeed.com

 Open the file on a server to run it